The Medellín Travel Guide

 • How to stay safe

-It lays the groundwork for visitors to get the most of their time in Medellín, whether it be a quick weekend trip, or more.
+It lays the groundwork for visitors to get the most out of their time in Medellín, whether a quick weekend trip or more.

-In fact, I was recently chatting via email with a male expat, married to a paisa.
-Even he was able to learn a thing or two from the guide, and he’s been living in Medellín for years!
+I was recently chatting via email with a male expat who is married to a paisa.
+Even he could learn a thing or two from the guide, and he's been living in Medellín for years!

-And it’s not just for foreigners.
-Another person who bought the guide was a Colombian from Cali, living in the USA, and wanting to learn more about Medellín.
+And it's not just for foreigners.
+Another person who bought the guide was a Colombian from Cali who lived in the United States and wanted to learn more about Medellín.

 For the rest of this week, you can pick up the Kindle version for the cost of a beer.
 Starting next week, I’m going to begin raising the price.